hrasadi/auto-asaad/docs/apps.md

 # Auto-asaad Applications

 Auto-asaad scripts can be used in several use-cases.
-However
+However,